13 November 2025

 The goal was simple - help people spot issues early and feel confident getting support for conditions like heart disease, stroke, high blood pressure, type 2 diabetes and cancer.

-One story captures the power of this approach.
+Two stories capture the power of this approach.

 “Sometimes the most meaningful health conversations happen when people feel relaxed and supported,” says Laura.
 “Our advisers know their communities - and that trust opens the door to real change.”